Today’s Sociology: Partisan Advocacy for ‘Woke’ Causes.

 Empirical and Value Neutral Sociology

-(Nonetheless, even in it's golden age, there were both radical sociologists who attacked dominant sociology as a mere handmaiden to oppressive state power, as well as a strong current of opposition who regarded sociology as an unsound and disreputable pseudoscience.)
+(Nonetheless, even in it's golden age, there were both radical sociologists who attacked dominant sociology as a handmaiden to oppressive state power, as well as a current of opposition who regarded sociology as an unsound and disreputable pseudoscience.)

 The Ascendancy of the Radical Sociologists